 According to a report by Ovum, 68% of employees report that more than half of the virtual meetings they attend are not of value with late start times being cited as a key reason.
 The same report finds that 95% of online meetings start late and estimates that meeting tardiness costs executives about three hours every week in lost time and productivity – or the equivalent of five days and 19 hours per year.

 So why are we wasting all this time when we could be having another week of paid vacation?

-If you’re tired of screen time and can’t wait to travel for an in-person meeting, check out our dynamic Travel Vitals™ search tool to look up travel-related safety and health information and feel more confident about your next trip.
+If you’re tired of screen time and can’t wait to travel for an in-person meeting or event, check out our dynamic Travel Vitals™ search tool to look up travel-related safety and health information and feel more confident about your next trip.